Census Bureau says data irregularities being fixed quickly

 “These kinds of anomalies and issues are expected and are similar to the Census Bureau’s experience in prior decennial censuses," the bureau said.
 “What is certain is that the Census Bureau is working to thoroughly correct and address all issues and anomalies as a part of its mission to deliver accurate 2020 Census data products as close to the statutory deadline as possible."

+The data anomalies represent less than seven-tenths of 1% of records, according to the Census Bureau.
+But experts testifying at Thursday's House hearing said that even errors of just tens of thousands of people out of the nation's 330 million residents can affect which states get an extra congressional seat or lose one.

+“Small numbers do have a big impact at this point in the census," said J. Christopher Mihm, managing director of strategic issues Government Accountability Office.

 Members of the House committee led by U.S. Rep. Carolyn Maloney, a New York Democrat, said the Trump administration has blocked the release of documents they requested about the data anomalies.
-The committee members threatened to issue a subpoena if the documents aren't produced.
+The committee members threatened to issue a subpoena if the documents are not produced.

 “The Trump administration seems to believe they owe Congress nothing.
 No documents, whatsoever," Maloney said during Thursday's virtual hearing.